elevata-labs/elevata/docs/dialect_system.md

 ---

-## 14. Summary
+## 🔧 14.
+Summary

-In v0.5.x, the Dialect System is the backbone of elevata’s multi-backend strategy:
+The Dialect System is the backbone of elevata’s multi-backend strategy:

 - SQL is generated from a vendor-neutral LogicalPlan + AST
 - dialects implement only the final rendering